f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 curl http://10.1.10.97/internal/node-info
 ```

-You will see system information in the output which means the app is run.
+You will see system information in the output.

 # Manual Workflow Guide

 The manual workflow of this guide showcases protection of API endpoint of an existing app using OpenAPI (Swagger file).
-The existing security policy will be updated using OpenAPI with a list of allowed URLs.
-In this way we will protect internal routes and make them not visible to positive security via Open API.
-For this purpose we will need to create a security policy.
+We will create a security policy via TMUI and add an OpenAPI file.

 ## 1. Create Security Policy